API References

 )::Vector{Score}Calculate the ROUGE-L score between references and candidate at sentence level.

-Returns a vector of Score
+Return a vector of Score objects.

 See Rouge: A package for automatic evaluation of summaries

-Note: the weighted argument enables weighting of values when calculating the longest common subsequence.
+The weighted argument enables weighting of values when calculating the longest common subsequence.
 Initial implementation ROUGE-1.5.5.pl contains a power function.
 The function weight_func here has a power of 0.5 by default.

 See also: rouge_n, rouge_l_summary

-TextAnalysis.rouge_l_summary — Methodrouge_l_summary(
+TextAnalysis.rouge_l_summary — Method

 references::Vector{<:AbstractString}, candidate::AbstractString, β::Int;